ryanniemeyer/uriz/README.md

 Now let's install everything our Django app needs to run.
 To do that, we're using [fabric](http://fabfile.org/), which is a really nice Python library for running SSH commands on remote or local hosts.

-To run the fabric command to deploy uriz to your new [EC2](http://aws.amazon.com/ec2/) instance, you'll need a local Python environment that has fabric installed.
+To run the fabric task that configures and deploys the uriz app to your new [EC2](http://aws.amazon.com/ec2/) instance, you'll need a local Python environment that has [fabric](http://fabfile.org/) installed.
 In general, this means follow the instructions you'll find all over the interwebs that walk you through:

 1. Installing Python 2.7
 2. Installing easy_install